amurrell/DockerLocal/README.md

 ### DockerLocal/php7-fpm.site.conf

 This is a template file, for the outputted `php7-fpm.site.custom.conf`.
 Ensure you keep `;ENV` in your template for env vars to populate there.
 The rest is yours to modify!

 > **NOTE:** If you modify this file, it will look like unstaged file changes.

 > **TODO:** change php7-fpm.site.custom.conf to be a computed file, and allow for edits to get stored in the custom file.)

 ---

-### DockerLocal/Dockerfile
+### DockerLocal/Dockerfile-template

-The "Web" container is defined by this DockerFile.
+The "Web" container is defined by this `Dockerfile-template`.

+- it contains variables to [help with versioning](#version-overrides): `UBUNTU_VERSION` and `PHP_VERSION`
+- it relies on the `./site-up` script to compute the variables to create an untracked file: `Dockerfile-computed`
+    - this is what gets used by docker-compose.

+**Customize**

-If you need to install any other php libraries or what not, feel free to create a copy, edit and save as `Dockerfile-custom`, which will get used over Dockerfile.
+If you need to install any other php libraries or modify this template beyond the version overrides, feel free to create a copy, edit and save as `Dockerfile-template-custom`, which will get used over `Dockerfile-template`.

 ---

 ### DockerLocal/ecosystem.config.js

 This file is a special configuration file for using with pm2, a process manager.
 PM2 is useful for projects that have workers, like laravel worker queues.

 You can take advantage of the `DockerLocal\nvm-pm2` shell command that will install nvm and pm2 for you.

 Here's how: